scrapinghub/scrapy-autounit/README.md

 ```python
 AUTOUNIT_ENABLED = True
 ```
+**NOTE:** Make sure you turn AUTOUNIT_ENABLED on only when you are generating/updating fixtures/tests, otherwise it should be off.

 ### Generating tests
 To generate your fixtures and tests just run your spiders as usual, Scrapy Autounit will generate them for you.
 If you want to **update** your tests and fixtures you only need to run your spiders again.